-Blaze (he/him)@sopuli.xyz to Casual Conversation @lemm.eeEnglish · 2 days agoWhat temperature do you keep your bedroom at night?
-(Also feel free to share a quick way to mentally convert Celsius to Fahrenheit, I guess we'll need it)message-squaremessage-square44fedilinkarrow-up136
+Blaze (he/him)@sopuli.xyz to [Migrated, see pinned post] Casual Conversation @lemm.eeEnglish · 2 months agoWhat temperature do you keep your bedroom at night?
+(Also feel free to share a quick way to mentally convert Celsius to Fahrenheit, I guess we'll need it)message-squaremessage-square45fedilinkarrow-up137

-arrow-up136message-squareWhat temperature do you keep your bedroom at night?
-(Also feel free to share a quick way to mentally convert Celsius to Fahrenheit, I guess we'll need it)Blaze (he/him)@sopuli.xyz to Casual Conversation @lemm.eeEnglish · 2 days agomessage-square44fedilink
+arrow-up137message-squareWhat temperature do you keep your bedroom at night?
+(Also feel free to share a quick way to mentally convert Celsius to Fahrenheit, I guess we'll need it)Blaze (he/him)@sopuli.xyz to [Migrated, see pinned post] Casual Conversation @lemm.eeEnglish · 2 months agomessage-square45fedilink

 Where I grew up it was between 20 and 30 much of the year.
 Honestly a 10 point warmness scale is quite easy to adjust to.